There are a lot of ways to make a good cup of coffee and the V60 and Chemex pour over methods are just a couple.

 - You will need a good coffee grinder ( My Review)

 - Requires paper filters

 The Chemex is a rather more sophisticated take on making a pour-over.
-It has a distinctive shape, and it also just looks and feels more, well, posh.
+It has a distinctive shape, and it also just looks and feels more, well, more “sophisticated”.
 It is made from glass, with a wooden neck and a leather tie.
-It looks stunning, and it’s a great way of making a smooth, sediment-free pour-over coffee, but comes with a hefty price tag (at least compared to that of the Hario V60.
+It looks stunning, and it’s a great way of making a smooth, sediment-free pour-over coffee, but comes with a hefty price tag (at least compared to that of the Hario V60)

 The Chemex is a jug with a coke shaped top, which is designed to take the filter.
 Once you’ve made the coffee, the brewer can be used as a carafe, and there is a small groove molded into the side, which is intended to be used as the spout once you have taken out the filter.

 Everything about the Chemex screams quality, and it’s the sort of thing that you will want to leave out in plain sight when it’s not in use (unlike the Hario V60, which is purely utilitarian).
 The Chemex is fairly easy to use, too.
 Just put the filters onto the carafe, add your grounds, and then slowly pour over the hot water, using spiral motions just like with the Hario V60.

 - Looks stunning